tugberkugurlu/go-bloggy/web/posts/2020/2020-12-24_21-11-00-configure-free-ssl-with-aws-application-load-balancer-through-terraform.md

 ---
 id: 01ETDZ6GKT7FZ21TRANEN702NA
 title: Configure Free Wildcard SSL Certificate on AWS Application Load Balancer (ALB) Through Terraform
 abstract: Last week, I have moved all my personal compute and storage from Azure to AWS, and started managing it through terraform.
-While doing so, I discovered that you can actually have SSL for your web application for free when using AWS Application Load Balancer.
-Setting it up was a bit tedious, and I wanted to share that experience here.
+While doing so, I discovered that you can actually have SSL for your web application without any additional charges when using AWS Application Load Balancer.
+Setting it up required a few pieces to stich together, and I wanted to share how I configured it through Terraform.
 created_at: 2020-12-25 22:10:00.0000000 +0000 UTC
 format: md
 tags: